SOWING AND REAPING

 The spirit Paradise is a place of waiting, and perhaps instruction in some instances, until the Lord returns and the Kingdom of God is established on the earth.
 It is then that the sinful part of the personalities of saved people will be dealt with, according to our understanding.
 The living and the dead will be judged when the Lord returns.
 In fact, the judgment may have begun already as far as the saints are concerned.

-Who shall give account to him that is ready to judge the quick [living] and the dead.
+They will give an account to Him who is ready to judge the living and the dead.
 (I Peter 4:5)

 The issue of the Gospel is not entrance into Paradise but into the Kingdom of God—deliverance from God’s wrath when the Kingdom of God comes to the earth.
 The Christian Gospel is not the Gospel of Paradise but the Gospel of the Kingdom.
 The thief did not enter the Kingdom of God on the basis that the Lord invited him to enter Paradise.